JoschanUK/WhackAMollie/README.md

 **Messages prompt**

-There are two messages which will be prompted to the user.
+There are three messages which will be prompted to the user.
+1. At the start, a modal box will appear to guide the user how to navigate the game.
-1. Increase in level.
+2. Increase in level.
-2. Game over.
+3. Game over.

 ![alt text](assets/readme_images/Level.jpg)
 ![alt text](assets/readme_images/gameover.jpg)

+**Music**

+There is a audio control found at the top left corner which allow user to turn on the game music and also a game over music will be played when it is game over.

 # Features left to implement